The number of equivalent realisations of a rigid graph: Closing Remarks and Open Problems

-In summary $(G,{q}^*)$ is equal to $(G,q)$ if and only if $q$ is real, or we have $q(v_j)=(x_j,iy_j)$ where $x_j,y_j\in \real$ for all $v_j\in V$, or we have $q(v_j)=(ix_j,y_j)$ where $x_j,y_j\in \real$ for all $v_j\in V$.
-We will refer to the latter two such realisations as {\em Minkowski realisations}.\footnote{We can associate such realisations $q$ with realisations $\tilde q(v_j)=(x_j,y_j)$ in 2-dimensional Minkowski space where distance is given by the Minkowski norm $d(x,y)=|-x^2+y^2|$.} It follows that the number of realisations in $S$ which are neither real nor Minkowski must be even.
+In summary $(G,q^*)$ is equal to $(G,q)$ if and only if $q$ is real, or we have $q(v_j)=(x_j,iy_j)$ where $x_j,y_j\in \real$ for all $v_j\in V$, or we have $q(v_j)=(ix_j,y_j)$ where $x_j,y_j\in \real$ for all $v_j\in V$.
+We will refer to the latter two such realisations as {\em Minkowski realisations}.\footnote{We can associate such realisations $q$ with realisations $\tilde q(v_j)=(x_j,y_j)$ in 2-dimensional Minkowski space where distance is given by the Minkowski norm $d(x,y)=|-x^2+y^2|$.
+Results on generic global rigidity in $d$-dimensional Minkowski and other Pseudo-Euclidean spaces are given in \cite{GT}.} It follows that the number of realisations in $S$ which are neither real nor Minkowski must be even.
 As noted above, the number of real realisations is also even.
 Thus it is the number of Minkowski realisations which can be odd.

-Although the answer to Problem \ref{dylan} seems to be negative, it could still be of interest to find families of graphs for which the answer is positive.
+Although the answer to Problem \ref{dylan} seems to be negative, it would still be of interest to find families of graphs for which the answer is positive.
 For example Theorem \ref{cforM} and \cite[Theorem 8.2]{JJS} give a positive answer when $G$ is $\scrrm$-connected, and indeed show that $r(G,p)=c(G)$ for {\em all} generic real realisations when $G$ is $\scrrm$-connected.
-Lemma \ref{h1} and \cite[Proposition 5.2]{BS} show that we also have a positive answer to Problem \ref{dylan} when $G$ can be obtained from a triangle by type 1 Henneberg moves.
+Theorems \ref{cQS} and \ref{rQS} show that we also have a positive answer when $G\in \scrqs$.

 {\bf Acknowledgement} We would like to thank Shaun Bullett, Peter Cameron, and Bob Connelly for helpful conversations, and the Fields Institute for support during its 2011 thematic programme on Discrete Geometry and Applications.